SaaS Security Audit Checklist: Best Practices and Principles

 - Manipulations with the authorization system: brute force, search for unsafe password recovery, bypass authentication.

-- Studying the file structure of the site in order to find files, access to which is limited only by the absence of an explicit link to it.
+- Studying the site's file structure to find files, access to which is limited only by the absence of a direct link to it.

 - Traffic interception and research.